 - Cups and craft sticks for mixing

-- Pour glue into a cup (red solo cups work great for this), add the tbsp. of water, food coloring and glitter and mix well with the craft stick.
+Pour your Elmer’s glue into a cup (red solo cups work great for this), add the tbsp. of water, food coloring and glitter and mix well with the craft stick.

 PRO TIP: Many people do not like to deal with borax and water when making slime.
-You can also make slime by using LIQUID STARCH and glue.
-It’s a ton easier.
-Simply use about 1/3rd cup starch in 1/2 cup glue and add starch little by little until you get the slime consistency you want.
+I use LIQUID STARCH and glue in almost slimes, although I do host a saline solution slime as well if you prefer not to use either.
+When using starch however, simply use about 1/3rd cup starch in 1/2 cup glue and add starch little by little until you get the slime consistency you want.
 Once it’s set, then separate the white slime and dye the colors you want in solo cups.
 Please note if you use CLEAR glue or GLITTER GLUE you typically need more starch to get a slime consistency, as much as an entire cup.

 It can be pretty hard to find liquid starch, so pick this one up here (it’s the one I use) as well as a huge thing of glue so you can make tons of slime for all occasions.
 Buying this way is a lot more cost effective and once you start making slime, you will def want to have glue on hand!

-Now we love slime so much we have other slime recipes being published here this month so you can get ready to take your holiday crafting by storm.
-I will connect each one of these photos once the tutorial is live~
+Now we love slime so much we have other homemade slimes being published here this month so you can get ready to take your holiday crafting by storm.

 - Pumpkin Spice Slime (includes Slime Recipe)